Gohla/pie/tutorial/src/2_top_down/index.md

 {{#include 4_store/h_reset.rs}}
 ```

-Now we've implemented everything we need for implementing the top-down context.
+Now we've implemented everything we need for implementing the top-down context, but first we will write some tests.

 #### Tests